jacobjobelie/alameda-puppet/README.md

 You get good info on properties there, but also some lies.
 Usually you want price, sq footage, bed rooms which is great but what you can't filter out are **all the flip jobs and home depot homes**.

-### Narrowing down what we want.
+### Pre-req to running the scripts - narrowing down what we want.

 Take the csv from https://data.acgov.org/datasets/b55c25ae04fc47fc9c188dbbfcd51192_0/about

-Need some way to filter use codes https://github.com/BurntSushi/xsv to the rescue.
+*Need some way to filter use codes https://github.com/BurntSushi/xsv to the rescue.*

 > Display in terminal the Historical Properties